-Additionally: formed 3 corporations including a 501(c)(3) dance company, has been a professional dancer, choreographer, event producer in Italy, marketing director in Japan, multimedia editor, book & graphic designer, film crew coordinator & fixer, and recently, a museum guide on the remote south coast of Iceland.
+Formed 3 corporations including a 501(c)(3) dance company, has been a professional dancer, choreographer, event producer in Italy, marketing director in Japan, multimedia editor, book & graphic designer, film crew coordinator & fixer, and in the recent past, a museum guide on the remote south coast of Iceland.

 Understands from doing, learns from observing and teaches through sharing.

-Languages: Mother tongue English, fluently speaks Italian and acceptable French, a smattering of Japanese, and still struggling with Icelandic.
+Mother tongue English, fluent Italian and acceptable French, a smattering of Japanese and struggling forever with Icelandic.